Drug Possession – Cocaine

 Arizona Cocaine Possession – Laws & Penalties

-Possession of cocaine is a Class 5 felony charge under Arizona law.
-This means you could spend up to 18 months in prison if convicted.
+Possession of cocaine is a Class 4 felony charge under Arizona law.
+This means you could spend up to 3 & 3/4 years months in prison if convicted, assuming you don’t have any prior felony convictions.
 Rarely, however, are people sentenced to the maximum for a cocaine possession charge.

-Despite what you might have thought before your arrest, you don’t have to have the drugs in your pocket or on you to be charged with their possession.
-They merely have to be within your control.
+You don’t have to have drugs in your pocket or on you to be charged with their possession, despite what you might have thought before your arrest.
+“Possession” means it has to be within your control.
 That could be in your glove box, in your home, or under your seat.
+A lot of drug busts are the result of traffic stops when there is something visible in the car, like a pipe on the console.

 Arizona Cocaine Possession Legal Defense Strategies